 "We didn’t win, but that didn’t matter to me.
 I played in the freakin’ Super Bowl.
-I got a Super Bowl ring, and I was already a winner the moment I stepped out onto the field."
+I got an NFC Championship ring, and I was already a winner the moment I stepped out onto the field."

 Leon’s NFL dream ended rather abruptly after two seasons because he re-ruptured his patella tendon.